 This means that there is now a risk-based approach that determines the calculation for motor insurance premium – the higher the risk of a driver getting into an accident, the higher the insurance price set.

-By now, we’re sure that you must be wondering what’s going to happen to your current insurance, and what will happen after that.
+We’re sure by now you must be wondering what’s going to happen to your current insurance and what will happen after that.
 We’re here to tackle some of those pressing questions floating through your head.

 When will it be implemented?